 Caution – comments that indicate potential areas of concern or liability

-We are grateful to the writers of public health emergency law manuals, bench guides, and bench books in jurisdictions around the country, which can be found at https://www.cdc.gov/phlp/publications/type/benchbooks.html, for their aid and inspiration as we drafted the Manual.
+We are grateful to the writers of public health emergency law manuals, bench guides, and bench books in jurisdictions around the country for their aid and inspiration as we drafted the Manual, available at https://www.cdc.gov/phlp/publications/topic/benchbooks.html.
 Where possible, links to cases are provided by the Legal Information Institute at Cornell Law School under Creative Commons license NC-SA 2.5.
-Links to the District of Columbia Code are provided courtesy of the District of Columbia Council web site, currently in beta mode.
-Links to the District of Columbia Municipal Regulations and Mayor’s Orders are provided courtesy of a web site maintained by the Secretary of the District of Columbia Office of Documents and Administrative Issuances.
+Links to the District Code are provided courtesy of the District of Columbia Council (D.C.
+Council) web site, currently in beta mode.
+Links to the District Municipal Regulations and Mayor’s Orders are provided courtesy of a web site maintained by the Secretary of the District of Columbia Office of Documents and Administrative Issuances.

-The District of Columbia Public Health Emergency Law Manual does not represent an official legal opinion of the District of Columbia and does not constitute legal advice.
+The Manual does not represent an official legal opinion of the District of Columbia and does not constitute legal advice.
 Users of the Manual should consult with a licensed attorney and conduct further research to account for specific factual scenarios as well as changes in law made after publication of this resource.
 While every effort was made to ensure the accuracy and completeness of this Manual, no warranty is made that this information is accurate or complete.

-The Manual, written in collaboration with the Center for Public Health Practice at the University of Pittsburgh Graduate School of Public Health (Principal Investigator, Tina Batra Hershey, JD, MPH), was made possible with funding from the US Department of Health and Human Services, Centers for Disease Control and Prevention, Hospital Preparedness-Public Health Emergency Preparedness Cooperative Agreement.
+The Manual, written in collaboration with the Center for Public Health Practice at the University of Pittsburgh Graduate School of Public Health (Principal Investigator, Tina Batra Hershey, JD, MPH), was made possible with funding from the United States Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC), Hospital Preparedness-Public Health Emergency Preparedness Cooperative Agreement.